gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/03_publish_geometry.rst

   =========   =====================================   ===================
-  Log         Documents changes & data sent           Text Content     Connect to Save component for saving    RADii content
+  Log         Documents changes & data sent           Text Content     Connect to Save component for saving    RADii content Sequence    Sequence to be saved as content         Radii content
   =========   =====================================   ===================